The only train wreck in Great Lakes history has been found.

 Beneath the surface of Lake Superior, near the town of Marathon, Ontario, Canadian Pacific Railroad locomotive 694, a D10 steam locomotive, rests in 235 feet of water.
 It has been there since it derailed off a cliff in 1910.

-And the long-lost train has only recently been re-discovered and documented by shipwreck hunters.
+And the long-lost freight train was discovered and documented by shipwreck hunters in 2016.
 Check out this awesome footage of locomotive 694 today.

-No. 694 derailed due to a rock slide over the tracks on June 9, 1910.
-Three men lost their lives in the resulting crash.
+No. 694 derailed due to a rock slide over the railroad tracks on June 9, 1910.
+Three men lost their lives in the resulting train derailment.
+It's probably fortunate this wasn't a passenger train as the loss of life may have been significantly greater.
 Several boxcars and a tender car also went flying over a 60 foot cliff into the cold waters of Lake Superior that night.
 When it comes to Great Lakes wrecks, this one is definitely one-of-a-kind.

-“This is the only locomotive that I’m aware of in the Great Lakes,” Tom Crossman told Michigan Live.
-Crossman helped discover the long-lost train.
+"This is the only locomotive that I'm aware of in the Great Lakes," Tom Crossman told Michigan Live.
+Crossman helped discover the long-lost train and rail cars.

-His group found the lost locomotive with the help of some coordinates obtained when others in his team discovered boxcars on the bottom back in 2014.
-They found and shot this footage with the help of a remotely operated vehicle back in July.
+His group found the train crash site with the help of some coordinates obtained when others in his team discovered boxcars on the bottom back in 2014.
+They found and shot this footage of the railroad cars with the help of a remotely operated vehicle back in July.